-Parks-Pursuant to a review of the submitted plan for conformance with rezoning applications A-9730-C and A-9731-C, Preliminary Plan of Subdivision 4-93078, and recorded recreational facilities agreement (Liber 8036, Folio 460), they recommended the following conditions:
+Parks-In a revised memorandum dated April 6, 2009, the Department of Parks and Recreation (DPR) stated that their staff had reviewed the submitted plan for conformance with rezoning applications A-9730-C and A-9731-C, Preliminary Plan of Subdivision 4-93078, and recorded recreational facilities agreement (Liber 8036, Folio 460), and recommended the following conditions:

-a.
+- a.
 The applicant shall revise the Type II tree conservation plan (TCP II) to show the boundaries of the 100-acre park.
-The plans shall include the location and grading of the

-18-acre lake, trails, access roads, and parking lots on dedicated parkland prior to approval of TCPII/143/03.
+The plans shall include the location and grading of the 18-acre lake, trails, access roads, and parking lots on dedicated parkland prior to approval of TCPII/143/03.
 The plans shall be amended to remove the tree conservation on dedicated parkland except the 18 acres, as shown on approved Type I Tree Conservation Plan TCPI/48/93.
-The plans shall be approved by DPR prior to signature approval of TCPII/143/03.
+The plans shall be approved by DPR prior to signature approval of TCPII/143/03. - b.

-- b.
 Detailed construction drawings for the 18-acre lake, trails, parking lots, and access roads in the 100-acre dedicated park (including a grading plan, limits of disturbance, lake construction details, and trail sections and details) shall be submitted to DPR for review and approval prior to approval of the 600th building permit in East Marlton. - c.
 Detailed construction drawings for Grandhaven Avenue Park (Brandywine Country Neighborhood Park) shall be submitted to DPR for review and approval prior to signature approval of any detailed site plan in East Marlton. - d.
 Prior to certificate approval of Detailed Site Plans DSP-03035/01 and DSP-03033/01, whichever comes first, the recreational facilities agreement recorded in Liber 8036, Folio 460 shall be amended to include an additional segment of the trail which will create a loop around the 18-acre lake and address the expansion of the parking lots to accommodate 15 additional parking spaces on each of the two lots.
-If for any reason, the applicant and the applicant's heirs, successors and/or assignees are unable to obtain the permits for the construction of the 18-acre lake, the applicant and the applicant's heirs, successors and/or assignees shall work with the Department of Parks and Recreation, Park Planning and Development Division, to renegotiate the recreational facilities package for the 100-acre linear park in order to provide appropriate replacement facilities. - e.
+If for any reason, the applicant and the applicant's heirs, successors and/or assignees are unable to obtain the permits for the construction of the 18-acre lake, the applicant and the applicant's heirs, successors and/or assignees shall work with the Department of Parks and Recreation, Park Planning and Development Division, to renegotiate the recreational facilities package for the 100-acre linear park in order to provide appropriate replacement facilities.

+e.
 The existing "Agreement to Amend Public Recreational Facilities Agreement" signed on October 8, 1996 by the Commission and Developer (Lake Marlton Limited Partnership) shall be recorded in Prince George's County Land Records prior to signature approval of Detailed Site Plans DSP-03033/01 and DSP-03035/01.